 1.)
 The phrase “doughnut hole,” or “donut hole” if you prefer Dunkin Donuts to your average breakfast fare, refers to the coverage gap for seniors on Medicare prescription drug plans.
 After a prescription drug plan (PDP) pays a certain amount of cash for a beneficiary’s medication, the beneficiary is then responsible for paying out of pocket until they reach spending that requires catastrophic coverage, after which the plan will help cover prescriptions for the rest of the year.

 2.)
-AARP’s Doughnut Hole Calculator is a great tool that can help you avoid the doughnut hole.
+There are tools that can help you avoid the doughnut hole.
 Type in the specifics about the drugs you need to generate a report for the year that will tell you if you are likely to hit the gap.
 If you are deemed likely to hit the gap, the calculator can show you alternatives that can reduce costs.
 It isn’t an instant cure-all, but knowing your needs can work wonders in closing your personal doughnut hole.

 3.)
 Some prescription drug plans cover generics within the gap, but often come with more expensive premiums.
 Remember, not all plans cover generics in the gap, so it’s crucial to understand what exactly your PDP or Medicare Advantage page covers.